-George, John C.
+George, John Colby

 Age: 35, credited to Holland, VT

 Birth: 1827, Sandwich, NH

 Alias?: None noted

 Mead Hill Cemetery, Holland, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

-JOHN COLBY GEORGE -- John Colby George passed away at the home of his brother-in-law, George Cook, Wednesday of last week.
-Mr. George had been in feeble health for years, but had failed rapidly the past two weeks.
+J. C. George -- John Colby George passed away at the home of his brother-in-law, George Cook, on Wednesday of last week.
+Mr. George has been in feeble health for years, but had failed rapidly the past two weeks.

-Mr. George leaves a daughter, Mrs. Frank Lord, of Derby, and a sister in New Hampshire, and a number of more distant relatives.
-Mr. and Mrs Will.
-Reed, of this place, have seemed as own children, as Mr. Reed is a son of, and Mrs. Reed a step-daughter of Mrs. George's second wife.
-They have always had the welfare of Mr. George at heart.
+Mr. George leaves a daughter, Mrs. Frank Lord of Derby, and a sister in New Hampshire, and a number of distant relatives.
+Mr, and.
+Mrs Will Read, of this place, has seemed as their own children, as Mrs. Read is a step-daughter to Mrs. George's second wife.
+They have always had the welfare of Mrs .
+George at Heart.

 Source: Orleans County Monitor, June 14, 1911

 Courtesy of Deanna French